ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

 Similar to users and service IDs, [trusted profiles](/docs/account?topic=account-identity-overview#trustedprofiles-bestpract) are identities that can be granted access in IAM policies.
 Trusted profiles differ in that they cannot create and own API keys.
 They are an identity within a specific account which serves as "gateway" for someone or something else to work within that account without the need for an API key.
 They can assume the identity of that trusted profile.

 You configure that someone or something else (see below) as part of the trusted profile setup.
-All the usual options are available, the {{site.data.keyword.cloud_notm}} API, CLI, any of the available SDKs or the {{site.data.keyword.cloud_notm}} console.
+All the usual options are available, the {{site.data.keyword.cloud_notm}} API, CLI, any of the available SDKs, Terraform or the {{site.data.keyword.cloud_notm}} console.

 In the console, as part of the IAM category, [trusted profiles](/iam/trusted-profiles) have their own section.
 There, you can easily create and manage them.
 The following screenshot shows the second step of the dialog to create a trusted profile.
 You can [configure how to establish trust](/docs/account?topic=account-create-trusted-profile), which entity can assume the identity of the trusted profile.
 It is one or more of:
 - Federated users